scherererer/SonarPhony/README.md

 # SonarPhony

-It is easy to find simple depth sounders that are interoperable and have open-ish interfaces, but you would be hard-pressed to find a device that gives the full water column and provides an open interface to do so.
+It is easy to find simple depth sounders that are interoperable and have open-ish interfaces, but you would be hard-pressed to find a low cost device that gives the full water column and provides an open interface to do so.

 This is a reference implementation to communicate with Vexilar SonarPhone fish finders (http://sonarphone.mobi/).

 This project, and its author(s), are in no way affiliated with Vexilar.
-This was created for educational purposes only on the author's personal time, and is released without any warranty whatsoever.
+This was created for educational purposes only to increase interoperability of the device, and is released without any warranty whatsoever.

-## Discovery Method

-The protocol was reverse engineered by monitoring the packets between the device and the manufacturer's app.
-Hex dumps of the captured packets were compared against what the app displayed and was commanding to the device.
-Through some trial and error, a portion of the protocol was decoded.

 ## Screenshots